cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 **Hosting and execution platform**

-Should be virtualizable (e.g Docker containerized) allowing an installation/execution on a public cloud host (e.g IAS, PAAS), or an independent laptop (e.g OS on x64, ARM64 processing unit) without Internet connection.
+Should be virtualizable (e.g Docker containerized) allowing an installation/execution on a public cloud host (e.g IAS, PAAS), or an independent laptop without Internet connection.

 #### TOOLING & SUPERVISION
 Should allow definition and test of basic software factory implementation allowing to deliver Dockerized systems.

 None supervision requirements required regarding the step of the CYBNITY Foundation project.

 # CURRENT MPP OFFICIAL VERSION